Reading

 Objective

-Make a dygraph of recent daily maximum temperature data from Buffalo, NY.
+Make a dygraph of recent daily temperature data from Buffalo, NY.

 Detailed Steps

-First use the following code to download the daily weather data.
+First use the following code to download recent daily weather data for UB.

 library(xts)